Sambi85/wolf-code-challenge/README.md

 - added both tasks to this repo

 # Setup:
-- wip
+- git clone this repo to your local
+- navigate to the root dir of this project

+in terminal: rails s
+bundle install
+rails s

-in terminal: run sidekiq
+in terminal: sidekiq
 ```bash
 bundle exec sidekiq
 ```